vkurup/kurup.org/source-old/blog/_posts/2006-02-17-pound-update-kills-my-website.markdown

 date: 2006/02/17 00:00:00
 layout: post
 title: "Pound update kills my website"
-tags: linux sysadmin pound debian troubleshooting
+categories: linux sysadmin pound debian troubleshooting
 ---

 No one but me noticed, I'm sure, but my website was down for part of yesterday.
 Don't worry, refunds to paying customers are on their way :-)